evelyh/thrive-wellness/deliverable-1/planning.md

 Software wise, I will be working on the admin portal, which include functionalities such as providing app usage statistics, generating reports on a particular journey or quest, and introducing the ability to attach images or videos to quests and journeys.
 I will be designing the database schema as well as working on setting it up, while at the same time provide help with other parts of the project when needed.
 Non-software wise, I am responsible for meeting agendas and a simple minutes for meetings.
 My strengths include having experience with the Django REST framework, multiple relational databases including PostgreSQL, MSSQL and SQLite, as well as writing and designing extensive tests.
 However, I lack experience in JavaScript, designing CI/CD pipelines, and any front-end frameworks.

 Yunhan Lei (Eve):
-Role: Implementing a quest playground and chat features for the technical side, promoting communication within group and setting up meeting time

-Strengths:
-1) Have worked full-stack for multiple projects
-2) Familiarity with JavaScript and experience with React
-3) Experience with databases like Firebase, PostgresSQL, SQLite, etc.

-Weaknesses:
-1) Lack of experience in styling the application using CSS and Style Sheet language
-2) Lack of experience of writing tests and implementing DevOps environment
-3) Lack of experience of working with a large group
+I will be mostly responsible for the backend of the application as well.
+The main features I'll implement is to allow user upload their own quests and admin to review them and release them to the quest playground.
+As for the group admin side, I will mostly promote communication within group and set up meeting time.
+In terms of technical strength, I have worked full-stack for multiple projects, and are pretty familiar with JavaScript and experienced with React which will help me get started on React Native.
+I also have experience with databases like Firebase, PostgresSQL, SQLite, etc. My weakness include lack of experience in styling the application using CSS and Style Sheet language, writing tests and implementing DevOps environment, and working with a large group of 6 people.

 Xinpeng Shan(Joy)
 Role: Implementing Quest playground and chat features, will help with UI design and any problems other team members run into